Cargill: 21st century

-Warren Staley became chief executive and continued expanding the company and it rebounded.
+In 1998, Warren Staley became chief executive and continued expanding the company and it rebounded.
+He pursued a new strategy that shifted away from an asset-intensive commodities company to solutions-oriented enterprise.
+While expanding, the company also refocused its business by selling assets such as its coffee and rubber businesses.

 In 2002 Cargill acquired European-based starch manufacturer Cerestar from Montedison for $1.1 billion.

 By 2002, Cargill had over $50 billion in annual sales, twice the amount of its closest rival, Archer Daniels Midland, and had 97,000 employees running more than 1,000 production sites in 59 countries.

 Cargill Meat Solutions acquired Milwaukee Emmpak in 2003 and merged it with Taylor Packing Co. (purchased in 2001).
 In 2006, Cargill Meat purchased Fresno Meats.
 The three main brands of beef are Circle T Beef, Valley Tradition, and Meadowland Farms.

 On June 1, 2007, CEO Staley was succeeded by Gregory R. Page.

 Cargill's quarterly profits exceeded $1 billion for the first time during the quarter ending on February 29, 2008 ($1.03 billion); the 86% rise was credited to global food shortages and the expanding biofuels industry that, in turn, caused a rise in demand for Cargill's core areas of agricultural commodities and technology.

 In October 2011, the U.S. Justice Department announced that a biotech specialist at Cargill had pleaded guilty to stealing information from Cargill and Dow AgroSciences.
 Kexue Huang, a Chinese national, was discovered to be passing trade secrets back to China.

 In November 2011, Cargill completed the acquisition of Provimi, a global animal nutrition company for €1.5 billion ($2.1 billion US).

 On April 1, 2012, Cargill completed a purchase of a cat and dog food plant in Emporia, Kansas.
 It was previously owned by American Nutrition.